bodo-ai/Bodo/docs_new/docs/bodo_parallelism/advanced.md

 written in terms of data-parallel operators easily.
 In this case, one can use Bodo's `prange` in place of `range` to specify that a loop can be parallelized.
-The user is required to make sure the loop does not have cross iteration dependencies except for supported reductions.
+The user is required to make sure the loop does not have cross-iteration dependencies except for supported reductions.
+Currently, reductions using `+=`, `*=`, `min`, and `max` operators are supported.
+Iterations are simply divided between processes and executed in parallel, but reductions are handled using data exchange.

 The example below demonstrates a parallel loop with a reduction: